bmoses00/teamTurquoise__khanN-kimT-liuH/README.md

 # Taejoon - SQL Backend
      - Made csv files to expedite output based off program input
      - Made the database builder file whilst combining it to the app.py

-# Instructions on How to Run Project
+# Our Project

 # Prerequisites:
-  - python3
+  - Python 3
     ```
     Download from Python's official website for Windows, OS X, and Linux Systems: https://python.org/downloads/
     ```
-  - git bash
+  - Git Bash
     ```
     Download from Git's official website for Windows, OS X, and Linux Systems: https://git-scm.com/downloads

+# How to Run Our Project
   - working environment (can be named anything)
         from homedir...